greenteadigital/greenteadigital.github.io/_posts/2017-12-11-encryption-diffie-hellman-prime-numbers.markdown

 One final note before we walk the code, while the daemon and client do use sockets, the intention was that all traffic between daemon and client would travel the loopback device.
 And I would probably agree with those that criticize the choice of UDP.
 At least in the sense that packets may be dropped.
 However, since primes are returned to clients as hexadecimal strings, even in the worst case of 4096-bit primes, the response will only be 1024 bytes in length.
 If you run `sysctl -a | grep udp`, it's unlikely you have `maxdgram` or `recvspace` set to less than 1024.
 But that is no guarantee a packet will never be dropped, so tread with caution.

 ### Let's you and me take a little walk(through)
-It's not a long trip. `primesd` requires only 2 source files: a header file with some constants and a `struct` definition, and primesd.c which contains `main`.
+`primesd` requires only 2 source files: a header file with some constants and a `struct` definition, and primesd.c which contains `main`.
 Let's take a look at the header, its pretty simple:
 ````c
 #pragma once